jemvega/random-password-generator/README.md

 # Password Generator App

 ## Background
-I was motivated to create this app out of curiosity and for fun.
 I was interested in creating a password generator that allowed permutations with repetitions of characters, creating a password that could be generated from user inputs, and checking whether the password that was generated fit the minimum requirements and the user defined criteria.

 ## Features of the Password Generator App
 The password generator is a program that will generate a random password for the user.
-The user will be allowed to input how many upper case letters, special characters, and numbers/digits, he or she wants in a password.
+The user will be asked to input how many upper case letters, special characters, and numbers/digits he or she wants in a password.
 The minimum requirements for a password are that the user's password must be between 8 and 94 characters long and have at least one of the following:
-        -An upper case letter,
+        *An upper case letter,
-        -A lower case letter,
+        *A lower case letter,
-        -A number,
+        *A number,
-        -A special character.
+        *A special character.

 Features of this password generator include:
-        -The password will be generated using ASCII printable characters.
+        *The password will be generated using ASCII printable characters.
-        -The generated password is a permutation with repetition allowed.
+        *The generated password is a permutation with repetition allowed.
-		-Each password is generated randomly.
+		*Each password is generated randomly.

 ### Prerequisites
 This app was created using Jupyter Notebook for Python.